-At March 31, 2020 and December 31, 2019, fees payable and expense reimbursements due to the CIM Management Entities of \$4,146,000 and \$4,107,000, respectively, are included in due to related parties.
-Also included in due to related parties as of March 31, 2020 and December 31, 2019, were \$136,000 and \$97,000, respectively, due to the CIM Management Entities and certain of its affiliates.
+At June 30, 2020 and December 31, 2019, fees payable and expense reimbursements due to the CIM Management Entities of \$1,272,000 and \$4,107,000, respectively, are included in due to related parties.
+Also included in due to related parties as of June 30, 2020 and December 31, 2019, were \$126,000 due from and \$97,000 due to, respectively, the CIM Management Entities and certain of its affiliates.

 On March 11, 2014, CIM Commercial and its subsidiaries entered into a master services agreement (the "Master Services Agreement") with CIM Service Provider, LLC (the "Administrator"), an affiliate of CIM Group, pursuant to which the Administrator provides, or arranges for other service providers to provide, management and administration services to CIM Commercial and its subsidiaries.
 Pursuant to the Master Services Agreement, we appointed an affiliate of CIM Group as the administrator of Urban Partners GP, LLC.
-Under the Master Services Agreement, CIM Commercial pays a base service fee (the "Base Service Fee") to the Administrator initially set at \$1,000,000 per year (subject to an annual escalation by a specified inflation factor beginning on January 1, 2015), payable quarterly in arrears.
-The Administrator earned a Base Service Fee of \$282,000 and \$276,000 for the three months ended March 31, 2020 and 2019, respectively.
-We will seek to pay, subject to applicable laws and regulations under Nasdaq and the TASE and the agreement of the Administrator, the Base Service Fee in respect of the first quarter of 2020 in shares of Preferred Stock.
+Under the Master Services Agreement, CIM Commercial paid a base service fee (the "Base Service Fee") to the Administrator initially set at \$1,000,000 per year (subject to an annual escalation by a specified inflation factor beginning on January 1, 2015), payable quarterly in arrears.
 On May 11, 2020, the Master Services Agreement was amended to replace the Base Service Fee with an incentive fee (the "Incentive Fee") pursuant to which the Administrator will receive, on a quarterly basis, 15.00% of CIM Commercial's quarterly core funds from operations in excess of a quarterly threshold equal to 1.75% (i.e., 7.00% on an annualized basis) of CIM Commercial's average adjusted common stockholders' equity (i.e., common stockholders' equity plus accumulated depreciation and amortization) for such quarter.
 The amendment is effective as of April 1, 2020.
+The Administrator earned a Base Service Fee of \$0 and \$276,000 for the three months ended June 30, 2020 and 2019, respectively, and \$282,000 and \$552,000 for the six months ended June 30, 2020 and 2019, respectively.
+The Administrator did not earn an Incentive Fee for the three months ended June 30, 2020.
+On July 8, 2020, the Company issued to the Administrator 11,273 shares of our Series A Preferred Stock, representing approximately 0.2% of the outstanding shares of our Series A Preferred Stock prior to such issuance, in lieu of cash as payment of the Base Service Fee for the first quarter of 2020.